 Climb is building a software platform that makes running clinical trials easier, enabling physicians, investigators and administrators to efficiently orchestrate and conduct clinical research.

 More specifically, the Climb platform was capturing and reporting on a lot more patient data than they had initially designed for, but they had not yet considered the way in which it was accessed or presented.

 Climb already had a collection of research and insights material, having a close relationship with many users.
-However, they needed help in defining what needed to be created, and how.
-I worked with them to define a scope of work for their goals that was manageable, and a process by which it could be achieved.
+However, to define what needed to be created to solve the challenge, and how, required some guidance and using design thinking.

-Once consensus on the workflow was achieved, I developed the wireframes into full design mockups, based on their existing design system and creating some new elements.
-This enabled the team to spot small flaws and improvements, which I iterated through on the mockups, to reach a final solution they were ready to implement.
+Once consensus on the workflow was achieved, I developed the wireframes into full design mockups.
+This was based on their existing design system, and involved creating some new UI elements too.
+These design mockups enabled the team to spot small flaws and improvements in the workflow, which I iterated through on the mockups, to reach a final solution they were ready to implement.
 From there, I prepared the Figma file for handoff to their development team.